Tourists on motorbikes on the Galicia lighthouses route

 Port of Vigo, Cangas or Baiona

-In Vigo, Cangas or Baiona you can take a boat over to the Islas Cíes, without doubt one of the most visited places in Spain.
-The lighthouse on Do Faro, the island with the most history attached to it; the O Peito lighthouse, which marks the entrance to the Vigo estuary, and the A Porta lighthouse, with incredible views of the island of San Martiño, are some of the places we invite you to visit.
+In Vigo, Cangas or Baiona we will take a boat to reach the Cíes Islands, without a doubt one of the most visited places in Spain.
+The faro de O Monte Faro, the largest one in the islands; O Peito lighthouse, which marks the entrance to the Vigo estuary, and the A Porta lighthouse, with incredible views of the island of San Martiño, are some of the places we invite you to visit.
 To round things off, we recommend heading back to the starting point to take a break and bring this route around Spain by car to discover the lighthouses of Galicia to an end.